Juan José Flores: Political life

 On 13 May 1830, the day of Ecuador's breaking away from Gran Colombia, Flores was named supreme chief of the new country, and then on 14 August 1830, he was named provisional president.
 His official term, however, did not start until 22 September 1830, 11 days after he was elected constitutional president by the assembly in Riobamba.
 That term lasted until 10 September 1834, and was marked with much turmoil.
 Flores faced a rebellion led by Luis Urdaneta, a loyalist of Simón Bolívar, who wanted to prevent Ecuador from leaving Gran Colombia.
 Flores also faced a threat from a member of the Ecuadorian congress, Vicente Rocafuerte, who attempted to overthrow him.
 Eventually, the two made an agreement – Rocafuerte would become president after Flores, and Flores would become leader of the military.
 Also during his term, he fought an invading Colombian army in 1832 and again starting in 1834, finally defeating them on 18 January 1835 in Miñarica, near Ambato.
 He was President of the Senate in 1837.

 Flores' second term began on 1 February 1839, and ended 15 January 1843.
 The beginning of his term was marked by peace and social development—he kept his word to rule justly and to defend freedom.
 However, in the last year of his term, he intervened militarily in the politics of Nueva Granada at the request of the Colombian government, fighting his old enemy, José María Obando.
 When later forced to intervene again, he was attacked by the Colombian army and his popularity at home fell.
 Then, after irregularities in the elections of 1842, he pushed to have the 1835 constitution annulled, and the new constitution, nicknamed the "Carta de la esclavitud" ("charter of slavery") allowed him to continue in power for a third term, which began 1 April 1843.
 During this term, Flores fought to remain in power, but was ultimately overthrown on 6 March 1845 by a rebellion led by Rocafuerte and Vicente Ramón Roca, the man who became the next president of Ecuador.

+After his presidency, Flores continued to play a role in Ecuadorian military and political life.
+He participated in the Ecuadorian–Colombian War and later became a symbol of emerging Ecuadorian nationalism, representing the country’s independence.
+Notably, he commanded Ecuadorian forces at the Battle of Cuaspud on 6 December 1863, where a defeat due to the terrain significantly weakened the army and thwarted his and García Moreno’s efforts to strengthen state centralization.

 Death

 Flores died of uremia in 1864 while in campaign supporting the presidency of Gabriel García Moreno.

+Flores left Quito to fight an expedition led by former President José María Urvina in the Gulf of Guayaquil.
+During the Battle of Santa Rosa, he received a stray shot in the lower abdomen and died on October 1 aboard the steamer Smirck, near Puná Island.

+Legacy

+Floreana Island in the Galapagos Archipelago is named for Flores.